SR.N4: Operational service

 In 1972, the first SR.N4s were temporarily withdrawn for conversion to Mk.II specification which would provide for seven further car spaces and 28 more passengers.
 The first of the enlarged craft, the Swift, entered service at the beginning of February 1973.
 The capacity increase was achieved by removing an inner passenger cabin in order to accommodate the extra cars and widening the outer passenger cabin: this was achieved without changing the overall footprint of the craft.
 New aircraft-style forward-facing seats created an atmosphere of enhanced sophistication, and a redesigned skirt was intended to reduce window spray, enhancing the view out for passengers, and to give a smoother ride in rough seas: contemporary reports nevertheless commented on the "unsprung" nature of the ride.

 After 1976, a pair of SR.N4s were refitted with new deep skirts and stretched by almost 56.1 ft, increasing capacity to 418 passengers and 60 cars at the cost of a weight increase to roughly 320 t.
 To maintain speed, the engines were upgraded to four 3800 shp models, which were fitted with four 21 ft diameter steerable Dowty Rotol propellers.
 The work cost around £5 million for each craft, and they were designated Mark IIIs; the improvements allowed them to operate in seas up to 11 ft 6 in high and with 57.5 mph winds.

 The two main commercial operators (Hoverlloyd and Seaspeed) merged in 1981 to form Hoverspeed, which operated six SR.N4 of all marks.
 The last of the craft was withdrawn from service in October 2000 and Hoverspeed itself ceased operations in November 2005.

 Accidents

 Most incidents were benign and resulted in little more than the vehicles towed back to shore.
-In 1978, the GH-2007 Princess Anne lost much of her air-cushion skirt in heavy seas 7 miles off Dover.
-However, in March 1985, 4 passengers lost their lives when GH-2006 Princess Margaret crashed into a pier at the entrance of Dover Harbour from Calais in force 6 to 7 heavy seas.
+In 1978, the GH-2007 Princess Anne lost much of her air-cushion skirt in heavy seas 7 miles off Dover, resulting in a Marine Accident Investigation Branch investigation.
+However, in March 1985, 4 passengers lost their lives when GH-2006 Princess Margaret crashed into a pier at the entrance of the Port of Dover from Calais in force 6 to 7 heavy seas.